Alex Solis: Racing career

-His son, Alex Solis II, born in 1984, became a bloodstock agent when he was 20 years old, and owns several racehorses, some of whom his father has ridden in races.
+His first two sons, Alex Solis II and Andreu Solis, both became bloodstock agents and purchase and sell horses for various clients, some of whom his father has ridden in races.
 In 2009, Solis won the Sham Stakes aboard The Pamplemousse, a horse who was part-owned by Alex II, and in 2012 rode the filly Irish Mission to victory on the turf at Woodbine to capture the Breeders' Stakes.
 The win marked his first ever victory in a Canadian Triple Crown race.

 Solis' most serious riding injury was a broken back in 2004, when he was out eight months following surgery that included two titanium rods and eight screws.
-He has also had broken knees, fingers, does, ribs and his left leg.
+He has also had broken knees, fingers, toes, ribs and his left leg.
 He was one of the jockeys featured in Animal Planet's 2009 reality documentary, Jockeys, something he enjoyed doing, but felt that the end product did not accurately portray the life of a jockey.
 He commented, " They put more drama–or a different type of drama–into horse racing.
 The sport is already full of drama with all the hardships that jockeys have to go through, such as breaking bones.
 So they didn't need to add more drama."

 In 2002, Solis was inducted in the Calder Race Course Hall of Fame.
+In 2010, Solis was inducted into the Panama Racing Hall of Fame.
 He was elected to the National Museum of Racing's Hall of Fame in 2014 and earned his 5,000th North American racing win at Santa Anita Park on January 1, 2015, becoming only the 29th jockey in North American history to do so.
 His 5,000th win came on a horse named Lutine Belle, owned partly by trainer Jerry Hollendorfer and part-owned by Solis' son Alex II.

 On April 30, 2015, Solis was appointed by Governor Jerry Brown to the California Horse Racing Board to fill the seat vacated by Bo Derek.
 His appointment must be confirmed by the State Senate.
 He plans to continue riding horses while serving on the board.

-On November 26, 2017, he announced his retirement from riding horses.
+On November 26, 2017, he announced his retirement from riding horses and is currently working with his son Andreu and Matt Weinmann at Equine Analysis finding future G1 Winners and Champions.

 Alex Solis has a son named Austin who is also a jockey.